axelvaldez/radical-companies/_posts/fiat-ownership/2022-11-09-get-rid-of-ownership.markdown

 </div>

 <h1>&nbsp;</h1>
- <p>Different version of this belief is eternal. &ldquo;&hellip; the simpler life&rdquo; &ldquo;&hellip; home grown food&rdquo; &ldquo;&hellip; the values of the indiginous people of the world.&rdquo; However, the various attempt at this ideal have not changed anything and we need a path to a sustainable future for our anthropocene.
+ <p>Different version of this belief seem to be eternal. <span class="_quotespan">&hellip; the simpler life,</span> <span class="_quotespan">&hellip; home grown food,</span> <span class="_quotespan">&hellip; the values of the indiginous people.</span> However, the various attempt at this ideal have not changed anything and we need a path to a sustainable future for our anthropocene.
 We need to break lose from our current system of extraction and exploitation.</p>
  <p>Ownership, although we have taken it to an extreme in our <span class="_paradigm">FIAT</span> world, is actually one of the tools that will move us forward.
+Not to exclude people.
 We simply need to decentralize it and make it available, really available, to everyone on the planet.</p>

 <h1>Corporate Ownership is Bad</h1>
  <p>In our <span class="_paradigm">FIAT</span> world, what we call <em>corporate ownership</em> has been weaponized.
 For example, music is exploited for financial gain by squeezing every possible penny out of it; even your ideas belong to the company you happen to work for.</p>
  <p>To top it off, corporate ownership is fixed, forever.</p>

 <h1>Personal Ownership is Good</h1>
- <p>On the other hand, personal ownership<a href="#bm01"><sup id="en01">1&nbsp;</sup></a> is a good thing: this is my house, not yours; this is your toothbrush, not mine.</p>
+ <p>On the other hand, personal ownership<a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a> is a good thing: this is my house, not yours; this is your toothbrush, not mine.</p>
  <p>We (mostly) don’t have to fight over it.</p>

 <h1>Fixed Ownership is Bad</h1>